Minimal Fashion: Capsule Wardrobe Guide That Works

 Step 4: Prioritize Quality Over Quantity

-Invest in durable, breathable fabrics like organic cotton, wool, and linen.
-One well-made shirt > five trendy ones that fall apart in a month.
+Invest in natural, breathable fabrics like cotton, wool, and linen.
+One high-quality shirt will outlast five cheap, trendy ones.

 Step 5: Accessorize with Intention

 Minimal doesn’t mean boring.
-Use a leather strap watch, a silk scarf, or a pair of gold hoops to elevate your outfit without clutter.
+Use a watch, silk scarf, or pair of gold hoops to add polish—without overdoing it.

 Capsule Wardrobe Must-Haves by Gender or Lifestyle